On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: The Family

 as expected. \end{example}

-\begin{remark} The limit~\eqref{eq:limit} is completely determined if we know the quantity $\#X(\F_p)$.
-So, thinking of $\#X_M(\F_p)$ as a function of $p$, it is of interest to determine whether there is a polynomial relation for the values $\#X(\F_p)$ as $p$ varies.
-More specifically, consider the function $\#X_M\colon q\mapsto \#X_M(\F_q)$ defined on the set of prime powers $q$, then one is interested in knowing whether $\#X_M\in\Z[q]$.
+\begin{remark} The limit~\eqref{eq:limit} is completely determined if we know the quantity $\#X_M(\F_p)$.
+So, thinking of $\#X_M(\F_p)$ as a function of $p$, it is of interest to determine whether there is a polynomial relation for the values $\#X_M(\F_p)$ as $p$ varies.
+More specifically, consider the function $\#X_M\colon q\mapsto \#X_M(\F_q)$ defined on the set of prime powers $q$.
+One is interested in knowing whether $\#X_M\in\Z[q]$.
 In 1997, Kontsevich conjectured the following: for any graph $G$, $\#X_{M(G)}\in\Z[q]$, where $M(G)$ is the cycle matroid of $G$.
 In \cite{Stembridge}, Stembridge provided evidence in support of Kontsevich's conjecture by showing that the conjecture held for all graphs containing up to $12$ edges.
 Yet, Belkale and Brosnan \cite{Belkale} disproved the conjecture; in fact, they showed that these functions can be rather general.
+Loosely speaking, if $X$ is any arbitrary scheme of finite type over $\Z$, then the function $\#X: q\mapsto \#X(\F_q)$ can be written as a suitable sum of functions $\#X_{M(G)}$, where $G$ is a graph.
 In this fashion, the best one can hope for is to be able to find bounds for $\#X_M(\F_q)$ independent of $q$ or describe the matroids for which $\#X_M\in\Z[q]$. \end{remark}